 The selection of Redundancy Rules will define the method of determining what event will trigger a WAN port to switch to its redundant mate.
 The options are none, OOS, or CGA.
+See Chapter 3-C for more information on redundant WAN card operations.
 If there is no redundant WAN card in the appropriate slot, the only option that will appear is n/a.